tamas-p/hisma/packages/hisma_flutter/README.md

 );
 ```

 We are using a new creator, the [PagelessCreator].
-It expects a *present* function and an *event* that will be fired in case of the pageless route is popped alongside with the return value of the function as the *arg* argument.
+It expects the [Presenter] object and an *event* that will be fired in case of the pageless route is popped alongside with the return value of the method as the *arg* argument.
+The [rootNavigator] argument indicates to hisma_flutter if the present method will use
+the root navigator (this allows the framework to properly close the pageless component if needed).

 Run the app and if you also use `visma` you will see something similar: